Holguin, Cuba: Ultimate Travel Guide

 Just a stone’s throw from Guardalavaca, Playa Esmeralda is another white sand beach with stunning turquoise water.
 Closed in by craggy rocks on both sides, waves are small or non-existent, which makes for great conditions for swimming and snorkeling.

 While Playa Pesquero gets perhaps a bit more name recognition with travelers than Playa Esmeralda, it’s certainly not for lack of beauty.
 Playa Esmeralda is that perfect Caribbean beach you’ve been dreaming of.
-Nearby Playa Las Caletas, wedged between Playa Esmeralda and the Parque Nacional Bahia de Narajo, is another must-visit.
+Nearby Playa Las Caletas, wedged between Playa Esmeralda and the Parque Nacional Bahia de Naranjo, is another must-visit.

 Cayo Saetia